lfborjas/product-reindexer/README.md

     $ java -jar uberjar/reindexer-0.1.0-SNAPSHOT-standalone.jar

-However, it needs some env vars; see the example shell script for the env variables that it expects to pick up, which enables something like:
+However, it needs some env vars; see the example shell script for the env variables that it expects to pick up, so you can use `run.sh.example` as a basis for something like:

     $ ./reindexer.sh